ddvk/rmfakecloud/docs/remarkable/setup.md

 There are several ways to make it work, choose whatever works for you

+!!! important
-**IMPORTANT**: whenever the tablet receives a system update, the cloud connection will break, and [will have to be reenabled](#reenabling-after-a-system-update).
+    Whenever the tablet receives a system update, the cloud connection will break, and [will have to be reenabled](#reenabling-after-a-system-update).

 ## Automatic